-Visitors permitted during regular school days are: (Note: please see Appendix A for COVID-19 Visitor Policy)
+Visitors permitted during regular school days are:

 - Parents, legal guardians, or adults approved to pick up current students - PACS graduates - YoungLife/WildLife leaders who have active ID badges in the school office - Pre-Approved Church youth ministers

 All other visitors will need to be pre-approved twenty-four hours in advance.
 Proper attire is required for all parents and visitors.
 The administration has the right and responsibility to refuse any visitor from entering the campus or facility at any time.